 I’m a huge fan of efficiency.
 Any time I can find an easier or faster way of doing something, it makes me extremely happy.
 Perhaps my love affair with efficiency stems from working in a factory as a teenager, where efficiency and speed are highly valued.
 But then again, maybe it’s simply because patience isn’t one of my virtues.

 Either way, I love clustering and combining tasks, especially when it comes to working in the kitchen.
 In fact, that’s probably one of the reasons I like iron skillets so much: they can be used on the stove, in the oven, on the grill, or over a campfire.
 Versatility means less crap, and living with less crap is just plain good for the soul.

 When preparing meals, I do my best to use as few pots and pans as possible.
 And the same goes for preparing snacks.
 Regardless of whether you have a dishwasher, who wants to deal with tons of dishes?
 No one that I know.

 In recent years, I’ve started using snack boards a lot.
-Whether I’m preparing lunch or an appetizer tray, I often use the same cutting board for both preparing and serving.
-For obvious reasons, I don’t use the same board if I’ve used it to prepare potentially hazardous foods (PHFs), but it’s perfect when I’m slicing and serving fruits and vegetables.
+Whether I’m preparing lunch or an appetizer tray, I often use the same cutting board for preparing and serving.
+For obvious reasons, I don’t use the same board if I’ve used it to prepare potentially hazardous foods (PHFs), but it’s perfect for when I’m slicing and serving fruits and vegetables.

 How does efficiency impact your health?